E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Proofs

 The condition $\partial \mathcal{L}/\partial\mix^{[k]}=0$ leads to the optimal ratio

 where the multiplier $\lambda$ is given as

 \end{proof}

-\begin{Theorem.} The objective function of the mixture of tensor factorizations using the E$^2$M-procedure always converges regardless of the choice of low-rank structure and mixtures. \end{Theorem.} \begin{proof} We prove the convergence of the E$^2$M algorithm from the fact that the objective function $L_\alpha$ is bounded above and that the E2-step and M-step maximize the second lower bound $\ooL_\alpha$ with respect to $\Phi$ and $\hat{\mathcal{Q}}$, respectively.
-The E1-step in iteration $t$ updates $\mathcal{F}^t$ by optimal ${\mathcal{F}}^{t+1}$ to minimize the upper bound such that
+\begin{Theorem.} The objective function of the mixture of tensor factorizations using the E$^2$M-procedure always converges regardless of the choice of low-rank structure and mixtures. \end{Theorem.} \begin{proof} \TLR{ We prove the convergence of the E$^2$M algorithm using the following two observations: (i) the objective function $L_\alpha$ is bounded below, and (ii) the objective function $L_\alpha$ is non-increasing along the iterations.
+The proof of (i) can be found in Theorem 8 in~\citep{Erven2014renyi}.
+We show observation (ii) below.} The E1-step in iteration $t$ updates $\mathcal{F}^t$ by optimal ${\mathcal{F}}^{t+1}$ to minimize the upper bound such that